Lorenc1o/Lorenc1o.github.io/_posts/2023-05-14-Willmore Surfaces.md

 I did my Mathematics Bachelor Thesis about Willmore Surfaces.
 I will try to explain the main ideas of the thesis in this post.

 Firstly, we will see a bit of history of these surfaces.
 Secondly, I will explain what the Willmore functional, \\(W\\), is.
 Then, I will visit some of the most important results about Willmore surfaces.
-Finally, I will explain the main result of my thesis, which is the derivation of the first variation of the Willmore functional, using basic tools of differential geometry in the three-dimensional Euclidean space, \\(\\mathbb{R}^3\\).
+Finally, I will explain the main results of my thesis, which are the invariance of the Willmore functional under conformal transformations of the space and the derivation of the first variation of the Willmore functional, using basic tools of differential geometry in the three-dimensional Euclidean space, \\(\\mathbb{R}^3\\).

 If you are interested in the topic, you can read the [full thesis](https://github.com/Lorenc1o/Math_Info_UniversityNotes/blob/main/Mathematics/TFG/TFG_WillmoreSurfaces.pdf), its accompanying [presentation](https://github.com/Lorenc1o/Math_Info_UniversityNotes/blob/main/Mathematics/TFG/Presentacion_TFG_Willmore.pdf) or [poster](https://github.com/Lorenc1o/Math_Info_UniversityNotes/blob/main/Mathematics/TFG/Poster_willmore_v2.pdf).
 Note that they are in Spanish.